Lesson PlansBack to lesson plans archive February 18, 2016

 The Civil Rights Movement: A Time for Change – Lesson Plan

 Middle and High School

-Either as a class or individually visit the interactive timeline of important civil rights events leading up to the March on Washington, and important historical events that follows the march.
-There are videos and information they can browse through to learn more about the real life events that took place.
+Either as a class or individually visit the interactive timeline of important civil rights events leading up to the March on Washington and important historical events that follow the march.
+There are videos and information students can browse through to learn more about the real life events that took place.
 Or you may want to scroll through the timeline together and watch the videos together (they range from 2-10 minutes and the specific times are outlined here in an excel spreadsheet)

 1. The Who and How of March on Washington

 Most students are familiar with Martin Luther King Jr.’s “I Have a Dream” speech, considered a defining moment in the Civil Rights Movement.
 However, few students understand the sheer magnitude of the task and the courage that it took to plan and carry out the March on Washington on August 28, 1963.
 The demonstration was so powerful that it is said to be responsible for ushering in a wave of legislation that outlawed acts of discrimination and changed an entire nation for generations to come.